karlkedrovsky/kedrovsky-hugo/content/resume.md

 ### Work Experience

-#### VML - Solutions Architect and Group Director Of Technology
+#### VMLY&R - Managing Director Of Technology - Solutions Architect
-*August 2004 – Present*
+*August 2004 - Present*

 Manage multiple groups of technologists responsible for delivering technical project implementations and provide leadership for the global software development and architecture practice.

 Resposibilities include:

-* Provide technical leadership and consulting across all groups at VML leveraging my experience across a wide range of technologies and client work.
+* Provide technical leadership and consulting across all groups at VMLY&R leveraging my experience across a wide range of technologies and client work.
 * Outline technical solutions and architectures, working with